Troubleshooting installation issues¶

 See for instance this issue.

-The solution here is to remove the libewf2 package from the system and replace it by libewf and libewf2 packages from the GIFT PPA.
+The solution here is to remove the libewf2 package from the system and replace it with the libewf package from the GIFT PPA.

 $ sudo apt-get remove libewf2